 PDF security has two password concepts and they do different jobs.
 A user password (open password) blocks opening the file at all; the reader must enter it before seeing any content.
 An owner password (permissions password) can restrict actions like printing or copying after the file is open.
 This tool sets the open password only - the lock that requires a password before any page renders.
 It does not set an owner / permissions password.

-Choosing a PDF password that resists the common attacks
+Choosing a PDF password that resists common attacks

 Privacy and how this tool handles the password you set